10 Ways to Ask Dental Patients to Leave Reviews

 Unless you live in a sparsely populated area, you have local competition.
 When people in your target audience search for a dentist, reading online reviews can affect a patient's decision-making process, helping them choose your practice over others in your area.

-For example, reviews may mention treatments you offer, team members who deliver excellent service, possibly even the design of your office, the music you play, or feedback about your professionalism and your ability to make patients feel comfortable during treatments.
+For example, reviews may mention treatments you offer, team members who deliver excellent service, or possibly even the design of your office, the music you play.
+They may also include feedback about your professionalism and ability to make patients feel comfortable during treatments.

 Online Reviews Build Authority and Credibility